 RETRACING WODONGA'S QUEER FOOTPRINTS

-As part of the Victoria's Pride celebrations, we are working to ensure statewide representation of LGBTQIA+ communities.
+As part of the Victoria's Pride celebrations, we worked with the Victorian Government and Midsumma to ensure statewide representation of LGBTQIA+ communities.
+Explore the queer history of the Wodonga Area (Wiradjuri country) with our project Queer-ways: Retracing Wodonga's Queer Footprints.

 DIGITAL QUEER MAP OF Wodonga